platformsh/platformsh-docs/src/configuration/routes.md

 ## Route limits

-Although there is no fixed limit on the number of routes that can be defined, larger lists of routes can cause issues on deployment.
-As a ballpark figure avoid having more than 300 routes.
-However, be aware that many more routes may be created than are literally defined in your `routes.yaml` file.
+Although there is no fixed limit on the number of routes that can be defined, there is a cap on the size of generated route information.
+If your `routes.yaml` file would result in too large of a route information value it will be rejected.

+The full list of generated route information is often much larger than what is literally specified in the `routes.yaml` file.
 For example, by default all HTTPS routes will be duplicated to create an HTTP redirect route.
 Also, the `{all}` placeholder will create two routes (one HTTP, one HTTPS) for each domain that is configured.

+As a general rule we recommend keeping the defined routes under 100.
+Should you find your `routes.yaml` file rejected due to an excessive size the best alternative is to move any redirect routes to the application rather than relying on the router, or collapsing them into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects) within a route definition.

 Let's Encrypt also limits an environment to 100 configured domains.

-Should you find yourself with an excessive number of routes the best alternative is to move any redirect logic to the application rather than relying on the router.
+If you try to add more than that some of them will fail to get an SSL certificate.

 ## Routes examples